Psalms: Anglican usage

 Anglican chant is a method of singing prose versions of the Psalms.

 In the early 17th century, when the King James Bible was introduced, the metrical arrangements by Thomas Sternhold and John Hopkins were also popular and were provided with printed tunes.
 This version and the New Version of the Psalms of David by Tate and Brady produced in the late seventeenth century (see article on Metrical psalter) remained the normal congregational way of singing psalms in the Church of England until well into the nineteenth century.

-In Great Britain, the 16th-century Coverdale psalter still lies at the heart of daily worship in Cathedrals and many parish churches.
+In Great Britain, the 16th-century Coverdale psalter still forms the heart of daily worship in Cathedral and many parish churches.
 The new Common Worship service book has a companion psalter in modern English.

 The version of the psalter in the American Book of Common Prayer prior to the 1979 edition is the Coverdale psalter.
-The Psalter in the American Book of Common Prayer of 1979 is a new translation, with some attempt to keep the rhythms of the Coverdale psalter.
+The Psalter in the American Book of Common Prayer of 1979 is a new translation, with some attempt to keep the rhythms of the Coverdale Psalter.